Key Health Coverage Definitions

 • TRICARE

-• A high deductible plan with an active HSA contribution (this includes both associate and Nemours contributions)
+• A high-deductible plan with an active HSA contribution (this includes both associate and Nemours contributions)

 If you have questions about SAVI, please contact Catilize Health at 877.872.4232, email MERP@catilizehealth.com.
+You may also reference the SAVI materials available in our Resource Library.

 Voluntary Vision Plan